 -- ASN1STOP

-NOTE: An implementation needs to include only the supported "Method" PDUs.
+NOTE 1: An implementation needs to include only the supported "Method" PDUs.
 Not supported methods do not need to be included, and therefore, do not contribute to the protocol size.
-For example, if "Method-A" is not supported by an implementation, the SLPP-PDU-Method-A-Contents PDU does not need to be included in the protocol.
+For example, if SL-RTT is not supported by an implementation, the SLPP-PDU-SL-RTT-Contents PDU does not need to be included in the protocol.

+NOTE 2: An implementation supporting SL-RTT, SL-AoA, SL-TDOA, or SL-TOA must also support the SLPP-PDU-CommonSL-PRS-MethodsContents PDU.

 – SLPP-Message